Tuba Faculty

 Aaron Tindall

-Aaron has been a prizewinner of many competitions (solo & chamber) across the world.
-He has also been a two-time finalist in the prestigious Concert Artist Guild Competition and has released highly acclaimed solo recordings, including Transformations (awarded two 2017 Global Music Awards), This is My House... (awarded two 2015 Global Music Awards) and Songs of Ascent.
+Aaron has been a prizewinner of many competitions (solo and chamber) across the world.
+He has also been a two-time finalist in the prestigious Concert Artist Guild Competition, and released four highly acclaimed solo recordings — Yellowbird (solo tuba and jazz piano trio), Transformations (winner of the International Tuba Euphonium Association’s Roger Bobo Excellence in Recording award and winner of two 2017 Global Music Awards), This is My House… (awarded two 2015 Global Music Awards) and Songs of Ascent.

-Aaron is a Yamaha Performing Artist and a Denis Wick - London artist and design specialist, having designed their complete Ultra Range AT signature series tuba mouthpieces.
+Aaron is an International Yamaha Performing Artist and a Denis Wick – London artist and design specialist, having designed their complete Ultra Range AT signature series tuba mouthpieces.

 Kathleen Brantigan